coredns/coredns.io/content/manual/plugins.md

 a hint that allows it to see the response that will be written to the client.
 A plugin that does this is [*metrics*](/plugin/metrics).
 It times the duration ...

+## Unregistrered Plugins

+There is another, special class of plugins that don't handle any DNS data at all, but influence how CoreDNS behaves in other way.
+Take for instance the [*bind*](/plugins/bind) plugin that control to which interfaces CoreDNS should bind.
+The following plugins fall into this category:

+* [*bind*](/plugins/bind) - as said, control to what interfaces to bind.
+* [*root*](/plugins/bind) - set the root directory where CoreDNS plugins should look for files.
+* [*health*](/plugins/bind) - enable http health check endpoint.

 ## Anatomy of Plugins

 A plugin consists out of a Setup, Registration and Handler part.